The Bridge Equation

 \mathcal{F}[\xi, \omega_0, \lambda_1, \lambda_2] = \mathcal{E}_\text{cell}(\xi) + \lambda_1(n_1\omega_0\xi^3 - Kc) + \lambda_2(\kappa_q n_1\omega_0 - 4\pi c^2)

 The multipliers \lambda_1 and \lambda_2 represent the “cost” of violating modon matching and GR self-consistency.
 The equilibrium is the unique point where all three conditions are simultaneously satisfied.
-(Both Lagrange constraints use the 3D recipe forms; a dimensionally correct variational formulation requires the proper 3D→2D projection — see WIP-15.)
+(Both Lagrange constraints are written in the 3D recipe forms; the dimensionally correct variational formulation uses the on-sheet 2D quantities, with the 3D→2D projection now fixed in closed form for the in-plane density n_v^{(2D)} = 1/\xi^2 and the inter-sheet spacing d_\text{GJO} — see WIP-15.)

 Derivation Status